Haunted Mansion Holiday: Attraction

 The choir returns as the song Kidnap the Sandy Claws begins to play.
 A snowstorm appears to be taking place outside the windows and the three musicians from the movie are also standing outside.
 The staring busts have spider-webs in front of them that glisten with the words "NOEL" and "HO-HO-HO."
 The loading area is decorated with even more Halloween and Christmas décor and there is a huge animated Christmas card with many of the characters from the movie celebrating the season.
 The card is much of a treat to the eyes itself, featuring the words "MERRY CHRISTMAS" at the bottom of the card, where the message changes to "SCARY CHRISTMAS" intermittently.
 At Tokyo, there is no portrait hall like Disneyland's.
 Instead, immediately after the portrait chamber, the guests enter the loading area, which is decorated with orange Christmas lights and Halloween pumpkins.
 After boarding, the guests glide underneath a landing from where Jack, Sally, and the Vampire Teddy greet guests.
 The ride-through Portrait Corridor features portraits of the film's characters performing various activities and watching as the guests go by.
 Orange Christmas lights wrap around the staring busts in the library as Zero wraps a floating tree made out of books with tinsel garland.
 In the music room, guests see a life-size audio-animatronic Sally, seeming depressed and sitting in the chair next to the ghostly piano that the Vampire Teddy plays.
-The Doom Buggies then move up the stairs, passing terrified green cockroaches in cages with gift tags that read "For Oogie."
+The vehicles then move up the stairs, passing terrified green cockroaches in cages with gift tags that read "For Oogie."
 At the top of the stairs, Oogie Boogie's shadow appears and turns into a Christmas tree shape in the full moon above.
 The original black-lighted rubber spiders remain.

-At Anaheim Disneyland, upon boarding the Doom Buggies (referred to as Black Christmas Sleighs in the overlay), guests ascend the staircase.
+At Anaheim Disneyland, upon boarding the vehicles (referred to as Black Christmas Sleighs in the overlay), guests ascend the staircase.
 At the top, there are piles of presents with the Vampire Teddy sitting on them, fishing for humans.
 As the Ghost Host continues telling the story, Zero is now seen floating in the endless hallway in place of the candelabra.
 The moving suit of armor wears a pumpkin mask and has garland wrapped around it.
 A pile of dog bones in front of the hallway and a wreath made of dog bones adorns the top of the hall.
 On one floating bone, a tag reads "To Zero".
 Presents sit in the chair and poinsettias reside next to that chair.